bh-projects/TI-BH-EDU-board-kit/README.md

 <center><img src="./pic.jpg" width =50%></center>

-*This kit does not inlcude TI lunchapad in the picture.
+*(Note) This kit does not inlcude TI lunchapad in the picture.
 It was shown just for reference.*
  <br />

 This TI BH EDU board kit includes: